Growing Great Peppers and Chiles

 Starting from seeds

 Start your seeds 6 to 8 weeks before you plan to transplant them into the garden.
-Peppers grow best when the soil is warmed and night-time temperatures stay consistently above 55º F, typically late April or May in Santa Clara County.
+Peppers grow best when the soil is warmed and daytime temperatures are regularly over 75º F, typically late April or May in Santa Clara County.
 Temperatures below 50º–55º F cause flowers to abort or the fruits to be misshapen.

 Control the environment for your seeds by starting with clean pots and fresh potting soil.
 Choose containers at least 2 to 3 inches deep, such as recycled plastic plant 6-packs, small recycled pots, or plug trays, with drainage holes.
 Wash them with a weak bleach solution to remove dirt and pathogens.